 There are a number of distinct threads in this debate about England, and they are often mixed up: rebalancing the economy away from the South East; new government structures inside England; and some form of English Government.
 English regional government is not a new idea.
 It was proposed by Gladstone in the Midlothian campaign, by Churchill in 1911 and, of course, by Tony Blair.
 From 2000, London has had a form of regional government, with a strong elected Mayor and a rather weak Greater London Assembly.
 Moves to spread regional government in England stalled in 2004 when voters in the North East overwhelmingly rejected the proposal for a North East Regional Assembly.
 The Blair Government's proposed referendums in the North West and Yorkshire and the Humber were then dropped.

 There has been a recent revival in English support for some sort of regional empowerment.
 George Osborne and Nick Clegg have both talked about revival of strong northern city self-determination.
+The idea of some form of fiscal devolution to the cities is being canvassed, with the City Growth Commission Report last year arguing that allowing the 15 biggest UK cities to make their own decisions on tax and spending would generate £79bn.

-An opinion poll published earlier this month showed that some 80% of people in England support having more powers devolved to local areas.
-However, it is not easy to draw conclusions about forms of government from this: for example, Professor John Curtice has suggested that the poll needed to be more specific because people might interpret "local area" in different ways and the result could change if they were asked about tax, education and policing separately.
+An opinion poll published last November showed that some 80% of people in England support having more powers devolved to local areas.
+However, it is not easy to draw conclusions about forms of government from this: Professor John Curtice has suggested that the poll needed to be more specific because people might interpret "local area" in different ways and the result could change if they were asked about tax, education and policing separately.

-In October, the City Growth Commission Report was published.
-It argued that allowing the 15 biggest UK cities to make their own decisions on tax and spending could boost economic growth by £79bn a year by 2030, and called for draft legislation to be in place by 2015.
-According to the Commission, "there needs to be a radical reshaping of the UK's political economy, with our metros given sufficient decision-making powers and financial flexibilities in order to become financially self-sustainable."
 While the strengthening of city regions might indeed empower Manchester or Newcastle and do something to rebalance the economy away from London, not all people in England live in cities.
 How would a city region based on Bristol, for example, reflect the wishes of Cornwall, or one based on Birmingham be regarded as locally-empowering in Hereford?

-My perception from the other side of the border is that regional identity is weak in England.
-In your own region, do you regard yourselves as having a particular affinity for the people of Kettering or Sleaford or the Amber Valley?
+My perception from this side of the border is that regional identity is weak in England.
 I do not believe that there is an appetite in England for the creation of English regions with the legislative powers found in federal countries.